cnizzardini/cakephp-docker/README.md

 docker exec -it $(docker-compose ps -q web) sh
 ```

 Makefile target commands are provided beyond this point.
-You may run `make up` and `make stop` instead of the
+You may run `make up`, `make stop`, and `make restart` instead
-`docker-compose` equivalents.
+of the `docker-compose` equivalents.

 On container restarts `.docker/*.env.development` is copied to `.docker/*.env`.
 These env vars may be used in
 `.docker/php/php.ini` for instance.